davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are available for H8/300 targets:

 function_vector

-  ``function_vector`` function attribute, H8/300Use this attribute on the H8/300, H8/300H, and H8S to indicate
+  .. index:: function_vector function attribute, H8/300

-  that the specified function should be called through the function vector.
+  Use this attribute on the H8/300, H8/300H, and H8S to indicate that the specified function should be called through the function vector.
   Calling a function through the function vector reduces code size; however, the function vector has a limited size (maximum 128 entries on the H8/300